-Cartier left Canada for France in May of 1536.
+- Cartier left Canada for France in May of 1536.
 Chief Donnacona traveled to France with him to tell King Francis of the great treasures to be found.
-Jaque Cartier arrived in France on July 15, 1536.
-HIs second voyage had made him a wealthy and affluent man.
+Jacques Cartier arrived in France on July 15, 1536.
+His second voyage had made him a wealthy and affluent man.

 Third voyage, 1541–1542

-After fortifying the settlement Cartier set out to search for Saguenay.
-His search was again halted by winter and the rapids of the Ottawa River and forced him to return to Charlesbourg-Royal.
-Upon his arrival he found out that the Iroquois indians were no longer friendly to the Europeans.
+- After fortifying the settlement, Cartier set out to search for Saguenay.
+His search was again halted by winter, and the rapids of the Ottawa River forced him to return to Charlesbourg-Royal.
+Upon his arrival, he found out that the Iroquois Indians were no longer friendly to the Europeans.
 They attacked the settlement and left 35 of the settlers dead.
 Jacques Cartier believed that he had insufficient manpower to defend the settlement and search for the Saguenay Kingdom.
 He also believed that he and his men had found diamonds and gold and had stashed them on two ships.